xiangchen99/PJP_EDF_Code/README.md

-The Interface for the EDF
+# The Interface for the EDF

-This combines Pythong with Arduino to control the Arduino digitally using user input in a GUI.
+This combines Python with Arduino to control the Arduino digitally using user input in a GUI.

-How to run the code:
+## How to run the code:

-In terminal:
+### In terminal:
 1. pip install pyserial
 2. pip install serial
 3. pip install tkinter